-After undergoing an extensive renovation, earlier this month a hotel near the University of Minnesota’s Twin Cities campus rebranded itself as
+After undergoing an extensive renovation, earlier this month a hotel near the University of Minnesota’s Twin Cities campus rebranded itself as The Commons Hotel

 in Ohio took over the 304-room hotel that was once a Radisson

 , last March, according to the Star Tribune.

 Although she didn’t have an exact figure, Christa Hudson, a spokesperson for the project, says millions of dollars went into converting the place into a boutique hotel.

 To do so, Noble House Hotels & Resorts

 , the hotel’s management company, drew inspiration from the locale, she says.